- An Arabian wolf, the smallest wolf, is about the size of a Labrador retriever.

 A close match for many of North America’s top predators, wolves, especially timber or grey wolves, are known for their lean but large size.
 In fact, with coyotes only reaching a maximum weight of 50 pounds, grey wolves are nearly double their size.
 Wolves also tend to be around a foot taller than coyotes, meaning that they won’t exactly see eye to eye unless the wolf drops into an offensive, snarling position (and who wants to be on the other side of that?).

 There’s even a difference in the size of their paws!
-On average, wolf paws are exactly double the size coyote’s paw – all the better to support their larger bodies with.
+On average, wolf paws are exactly double the size of a coyote’s paws – all the better to support their larger bodies with.

 Wolf Size Comparison to a Dire Wolf